 Maybe you’ve been exercising regularly for a while, but the weight isn’t shifting, so you’re thinking that you probably need to add more exercise to your week.

 The biggest influence on your weight isn’t exercise or even nutrition.
-It’s your habits, thoughts, beliefs, mindset and fears.
-Exercise is only 3% of the weight-loss equation, so focusing on exercise in this case cardio to lose weight, is simply solving the wrong problem.
+It’s your daily habits, thoughts, beliefs, mindset, and fears.
+Exercise makes up only about 3% of the weight-loss equation.
+So when you focus solely on cardio to lose weight, you’re solving the wrong problem.

 In short, you’re spending a lot of time and energy on something that only leads to 3% of your results.